PowerShell/PowerShell-RFC/1-Draft/RFC00XX-Native-Command-Error-Handling.md

   values, where `MatchErrorActionPreference` is converted to the current value of `$ErrorActionPreference`

-Valid values for `$ErrorActionPreference`
+Valid values for `$PSNativeCommandErrorAction`

 | Value           | Definition
 ----------------  | -------------------
 | Break           | Enter the debugger when an error occurs or when an exception is raised.
 | Continue        | (Default) - Displays the error message and continues executing.
 | Ignore          | Suppresses the error message and continues to execute the command.
-The Ignore value is intended for per-command use, not for use as saved preference.
-Ignore isn't a valid value for the $ErrorActionPreference variable.
 | Inquire         | Displays the error message and asks you whether you want to continue.
 | SilentlyContinue| No effect.
 The error message isn't displayed and execution continues without interruption.
 | Stop            | Displays the error message and stops executing.
 In addition to the error generated, the Stop value generates an ActionPreferenceStopException object to the error stream. stream
 | Suspend         | Automatically suspends a workflow job to allow for further investigation.

-The reported error record should be created with the following details:
+The reported error record object should be type: `NativeCommandException` with the following details:

 | Property        | Definition
 ----------------  | -------------------
-| exception:      | `ExitCode`, with the exit code of the failed command.
+| ExitCode:      |  The exit code of the failed command.
-| error id:       | `"Program {0} failed with unhandled exit code {1}"`, with the command name and the exit code, from resource string `ProgramFailedToComplete`.
+| ErrorID:       | `"Program {0} ended with non-zero exit code {1}"`, with the command name and the exit code, from resource string `ProgramFailedToComplete`.
-| error category: | `ErrorCategory.NotSpecified`.
+| ErrorCategory: | `ErrorCategory.NotSpecified`.
 | object:         | exit code

- This does not provide the actual semantics of bash `set -eo pipefail` as Bourne shell-style integration with existing status handling syntax is not implemented.

-`Set -eo pipefail` is a combination of `Set -u` and `Set -o pipefail`:

-- `Set -u`, a reference to any variable not previously defined results in an error.
-Similar to Set-StrictMode in PowerShell.
-- `Set -o pipefail`, by default, pipeline success is determined by the last command executed. `Set -o pipefail` returns an error if any command in the pipeline fails.

- As a result of not including the semantics of `Set -eo pipefail`, PowerShell script logic for handling native command exit codes would need to use either `try`..`catch` or existing exit status handling language constructs, according to the setting of this preference variable.

- One way of overriding `$ErrorActionPreference` for a single native command and handling its exit status explicitly would be to put this logic into a script block and call it with the invocation operator (`&`).
+| Source:        | The full path to the application
+| ProcessInfo    | details of failed command including path, exit code, and PID

 ## Alternative Approaches and Considerations

-We could extend this existing behavior to give equivalent functionality to bash `Set -eo pipefail`.
-This includes:

-- `Set -u`, a reference to any variable not previously defined results in an error.
-Similar to `Set-StrictMode` in PowerShell.
-- `Set -o pipefail`, by default, pipeline success is determined by the last command executed. `Set -o pipefail` returns an error if any command in the pipeline fails.

-Today there exists a workaround for handling native command exit codes using a `try`..`catch` block.
-This alternative may be considered in the future.
+One way of overriding `$PSStrictNativeCommand` for a single native command and handling its exit status explicitly would be to put this logic into a script block and call it with the invocation operator (`&`).

 ### Add "strict" native command option

-The `$PSStrictNativeCommand` preference should treat creation of an `ErrorRecord` for native commands in the same way as this is treated elsewhere.
+An additional value to the `$PSStrictNativeCommand` preference enum could treat creation of an `ErrorRecord` for native commands in the same way as this is treated elsewhere.
 Described here as a Boolean, could be considered as an enum to allow for future expansion.
 Possible values are:

 - `$false`: (the default) ignore non-zero exit codes.
 This is the same as existing PowerShell treatment of this case.